Understanding Bloom Filters: A Simple Guide

 Example

-These parameters will give you a Bloom Filter that’s efficient in terms of both memory and accuracy.
+These parameters provide a Bloom Filter efficient in memory and accuracy for this scenario.

 Scalable Bloom Filters